leojklarner/GNN/README.md

-# GNN
+# Implementing a Graph-Convolutional Network from Scratch
-Implementation of a graph-convolutional neural network from scratch.
+As the final project for the "Modelling and Scientific Computing" Course at the MPLS DTC, I decided to try to implement a graph neural network from scratch (using only numpy).